 or any other government agency.
 Although the fund seeks to preserve the value

 of your investment at $1.00 per share, it is possible to lose money by investing in the fund.

 *In an effort to maintain a zero or positive net yield for the fund, T. Rowe Price has voluntarily waived all or a portion of the management fee it is entitled to receive from the fund.
 A fee waiver has the effect of increasing the fund's net yield.
 The 7-day yield without waiver represents what the yield would have been if we were not waiving our management fee.
 This voluntary waiver is in addition to any contractual expense ratio limitation in effect for the fund and may be amended or terminated at any time without prior notice.
 Please see the prospectus for more details.

 At this point, we are comfortable with maintaining a target-weighted average maturity at the long end of our permissible range.
 New short-term issuance continues to be constrained, as many issuers prefer to refinance with longer-dated paper to lock in the current low rates.
 As always, our investment selection focuses on securities with the highest credit quality.
-Thus, we maintain an overweight to the highly rated special tax, housing, and education revenue sectors.
+Our largest allocations include the highly rated special tax, housing, and education revenue sectors.

-Maintaining a high credit quality profile with respect to municipal issuers and the banks that provide liquidity support is a key focus in the management of the New York Tax-Free Money Fund.
-While the long-term muni market will likely continue to react to the prospects for Fed tapering, the municipal money markets should remain anchored by the fed funds target rate and remain range-bound for the foreseeable future.
+Maintaining a high credit-quality profile with respect to municipal issuers and the banks that provide liquidity support is a key focus in the management of the New York Tax-Free Money Fund.
+While the longer-term muni market will likely continue to react to the prospects for Fed tapering, the municipal money markets should remain anchored by the federal funds target rate.
+Therefore, yields will likely remain range-bound for the foreseeable future.
 As always, we remain committed to managing a high-quality diversified portfolio with our primary focus on liquidity and stability of principal.